openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 }
 ~~~
 {: #subject-custom-type-ex title="Example: SET Containing an SSF Event with a Proprietary Subject Identifier Format"}

+# Event Delivery {#event-delivery}
+This section describes the supported methods of delivering SSF Events.
+It provides SSF profiling specifications for the {{RFC8935}} and {{RFC8936}} specs.

+## Stream Configuration Metadata {#delivery-meta}
+Each delivery method is identified by a URI, specified below by the "method"
+metadata.

+## Push Delivery using HTTP
+This section provides SSF profiling specifications for the {{RFC8935}} spec.

+method

+> "urn:ietf:rfc:8935"

+endpoint_url

+> The URL where events are pushed through HTTP POST.
+This is set by the
+  Receiver.
+If a Receiver is using multiple streams from a single Transmitter
+  and needs to keep the SETs separated, it is RECOMMENDED that the URL for each
+  stream be unique.

+authorization_header

+> The HTTP Authorization header that the Transmitter MUST set with each event
+  delivery, if the configuration is present.
+The value is optional and it is set
+  by the Receiver.

+## Poll Delivery using HTTP
+This section provides SSF profiling specifications for the {{RFC8936}} spec.

+method

+> "urn:ietf:rfc:8936"

+endpoint_url

+> The URL where events can be retrieved from.
+This is specified by the
+  Transmitter.
+These URLs MAY be reused across Receivers, but MUST be unique per
+  stream for a given Receiver.

 # Transmitter Configuration Discovery {#discovery}